pdebuyl/fortran_hash_table/README.md

 `dictionary_m` consists of a single Fortran file.
 You can just drop `src/dictionary_m.f90` in your Fortran project.

 The code requires Fortran 2008 support.
-For gfortran, we have tested version 6.3 and 7.2.
+For gfortran, I have tested version 6.3 and 7.2.
+For Intel Fortran, I have tested version 16.0.3.

 ## Documentation and coverage